 This is the favoured option for many and the one you should explore first because it lands you within five minutes of Port Ghalib and close to many popular hotels in the Marsa Alam region.
-Currently, the only operator flying in direct from the UK to Marsa Alam (RMF) is Thomson and they fly a charter flight from Gatwick (LGW) currently on a Wednesday.
+Currently, the only operator flying in direct from the UK to Marsa Alam (RMF) is TUI and they fly a charter flight from Gatwick (LGW) currently on a Wednesday.
 To keep an eye on current flight options and to keep this article current, use this timetable.

 - Emperor provide transfers from the airport to its liveaboards and transfers are included for hotel packages

 - Shortest travel time from UK to Marsa - approx. 5 hours flight